amysiu1028/ideaBox/README.md

 You can choose what the layout looks like if more then 3 cards are added.
 You can choose how to handle titles and bodies that are longer than what fits on the card.
 There are lots of ways to handle this.

+create an if statement that says it wont save the idea if the title or body is undefined. build in functiuonality that disallows identical input for title and body of ideas

 iteration 2: Deleting ideas
 A delete button should be visible on all idea cards now that match the comp above.
 When a user clicks the delete button: that idea should be removed from the data model. that idea card should be removed from the page.

+create a css element that puts a delete button onto the idea cards. event listener to listen for a click

 iteration 3: Favoriting Ideas
 A star button should be visible on all idea cards now that match the comp above.